leptail/leptail/leptail/README.md

         -- Icons should be provided by theme; but optional -- Icons can also be provided by the library users.
 3. How should the Documentaion work?
 Especially with themes?
     1. There should be basic doumentation for the component usage.
-That doesn't specifies the theme variants but only the API
-    2. Theme should provide it's own documentation with variants etc.
+    2. Theme should provide it's own documentation with variants and variant builder API example.
     3. Questions:
         1. Will there be change of theme or switch theme in the main documentation section?